scryptedai/x402-hpke/docs/HEADERS.md

 ### Payment Protocol (`x402`) and Extensions

 For `x402` payloads and extensions, the sidecar is generated as headers (or a JSON object of headers).
+Core headers use upper-case keys: `X-PAYMENT`, `X-PAYMENT-RESPONSE`.

 ```typescript
 // Seal an X-Payment header and an extension header